Building a Peer-To-Peer File Sharing App

 This was a doozy.
 I am using StreamSaver.js to handle this.
 The library uses really dirty hacks to allow writing to a file programmatically.
 Basically, it MITM the browser via an iframe, installs a web worker there, and sends the file chunks via MessageChannel.

 The File System API is a new standard that will probably never see cross-browser support: showDirectoryPicker only works in Chromium.
-I assume Apple does not want random websites outside of the App Store to have file functionality.
-Anyways, there are no files in Apple’s garden.
+Apple surely would not want random websites accessing files on device.
+The term “file” is an abstract concept for Apple, anyway.

 Playwright Issues